dsmrreader/dsmr-reader/docs/installation.rst

     git clone https://github.com/dsmrreader/dsmr-reader.git

 This may take a few seconds.
-When finished, you should see a new folder called ``dsmr-reader``, containing a clone of the Github repository.
+When finished, you should see a new folder called ``dsmr-reader``, containing a clone of the GitHub repository.

 6. Virtualenv